 \section{Conclusion}

-We introduced PB-SAC, a PAC-Bayesian actor-critic algorithm that bridges the gap between learning theory and practical deep RL by making practical use of non-vacuous performance certificates as active components of the learning process.
-Our theoretical contribution (a PAC-Bayesian bound with explicit mixing-time dependence and improved discount factor scaling) enables meaningful generalization guarantees in sequential decision-making.
-Algorithmically, our key innovations include policy-posterior synchronization, adaptive sampling curriculum for critic adaptation, posterior-guided exploration, and prior moving average that maintains competitive performance while providing formal certificates.
+This work addresses a fundamental challenge at the intersection of learning theory and deep reinforcement learning: deriving non-vacuous generalization guarantees for sequential decision-making under temporally correlated data, and turning those guarantees into a live training objective.

+Three challenges had to be overcome.
+First, RL trajectories are Markov-dependent, breaking classical i.i.d. assumptions; a bounded-differences analysis of the empirical return (Lemma~\ref{lem:bd}) integrated with Paulin's concentration inequality for Markov chains~\citep{paulin2018} addresses this, with the bound carrying explicit dependence on the mixing time $\tau_{\min}$.
+Second, prior bounds scaled as $\mathcal{O}((1-\gamma)^{-4})$, rendering them vacuous in practice; a direct bound on the value error through discounted returns, rather than through the Bellman error, brings this to $\mathcal{O}((1-\gamma)^{-1})$.
+Third, the PAC-Bayes objective is non-convex, and periodic posterior updates destabilize the critic.
+A PAC-Bayes-$\lambda$ variational relaxation converts the objective into a convex alternating-optimization scheme (Section~\ref{sec:algorithm}); our adaptive sampling mechanism then exposes the critic to the updated posterior at high sample rate after each update, and the sawtooth instability documented in Figure~\ref{fig:ablation_adaptation} disappears.

+PB-SAC, the resulting algorithm, maintains competitive performance with its baseline SAC across dense-reward continuous-control tasks and provides formal lower bounds on the expected return that tighten throughout training.
+In sparse-reward settings, posterior-guided exploration led to PB-SAC outperforming both SAC and PBAC \citep{tasdighi2025deepexplorationpacbayes}, showing that the certification benefit comes with a meaningful exploration advantage.

 Several limitations warrant consideration.
-Our approach requires accurate mixing time estimation (underestimation leads to overconfident bounds), faces computational overhead that may limit scalability to large networks, and uses KL divergence which, despite its analytical convenience, is unstable when distributions diverge significantly and does not respect the geometry of the parameter space \citep{Viallard2023}.
-Future work could explore efficient posterior approximations, meaningful representations (layer/parameter-level rather than full network posteriors), adaptive mixing time estimation, Wasserstein distance alternatives to KL \citep{amit2022integralprobabilitymetricspacbayes,haddouche2023wassersteinpacbayeslearningexploiting,Viallard2023}, and extensions beyond actor-critic frameworks.
-Despite these constraints, our results establish PAC-Bayesian RL as viable for certified performance in modern reinforcement learning, particularly valuable in high-stakes applications requiring theoretical guarantees.
+Mixing time underestimation leads to overconfident bounds; our conservative strategy of taking the maximum over multiple autocorrelation sources trades some tightness for reliability.
+The KL divergence between Gaussian posteriors, while analytically convenient, does not respect the geometry of the parameter space~\citep{Viallard2023} and may limit posterior expressiveness.
+Future work could explore Wasserstein-based alternatives~\citep{amit2022integralprobabilitymetricspacbayes, haddouche2023wassersteinpacbayeslearningexploiting, Viallard2023}, structured posteriors, adaptive mixing time estimation, and extensions beyond actor-critic architectures.
+Despite these constraints, our results establish PAC-Bayesian computation as a viable path to trustworthy deep RL \citep{xu2022trustworthyreinforcementlearningintrinsic}.